Mark Lanegan: Solo work and other projects

-In 1990, Lanegan released his first solo album, The Winding Sheet via label Sub Pop (which at the time was home to friends Nirvana and The Afghan Whigs).
+In 1990, Lanegan released his first solo album, The Winding Sheet via label Sub Pop.
 Lanegan had intimated that the album came around following a Leadbelly project he was working on with Mark Pickerel, Kurt Cobain, and Krist Novoselic.
 The project was short lived and eventually other musicians became involved in the evolution to the debut solo record.
 From the Leadbelly sessions a version of "Where Did You Sleep Last Night?" appeared on The Winding Sheet.
 "Ain't It a Shame" is available on the Nirvana box set, With the Lights Out.
 Cobain also supplied backing vocals on "Down in the Dark" on Lanegan's debut.
 The majority of the album was recorded with Pickerel on drums, Mike Johnson on guitar, Steve Fisk on piano and organ, and Jack Endino on bass.

 His second solo record, 1994's Whiskey for the Holy Ghost, was a more cohesive recording, with songs "The River Rise", "Kingdoms of Rain", "Riding the Nightingale", and "Beggar's Blues".
 Taking nearly three years to make, the album came close to not seeing the light of day as Lanegan was set to throw the master tapes in a pond outside of the recording studio, only to be stopped by producer Jack Endino at the last moment.